sivaratrisrinivas/hoopla/README.md

 # Hoopla

-A movie search engine that uses advanced text search algorithms to find relevant movies from a large dataset.
+A movie search engine that uses both BM25 ranking and semantic search algorithms to find relevant movies from a large dataset.

 ## What